ProGamerGov/pytorch-convis/README.md

 # convis
-A tool to visualize convolutional layer activations on an input image.
+A tool to visualize convolutional, ReLU, and pooling layer activations on an input image.
 This is a PyTorch implementation of [convis](https://github.com/htoyryla/convis).

 <div align="center">